 Increased funding in infrastructure projects will see strong employment prospects across the country over coming years.

 Australians are highly regarded in Canada as hard workers, as are other workers from Ireland, the UK and elsewhere who have made the move to Australia, and would now consider another move to Canada.

 You’ll find Australian workers in offices, resorts, and other workplaces across Canada.
 However, there are some trends worth noting when it comes to Australians working in Canada.
 First, a well-travelled route for Australians is to land in Vancouver and head straight up the road to the nearby ski resort town of Whistler, where you’re just as likely to hear Australians accents on the streets and slopes as any other accent.

-Moving2Canada has a new and updated Whistler destination guide, packed with key information on finding accommodation, getting work, local transport, the perks of mountain life, and making sure you can stay beyond your initial work permit validity period.
+Moving2Canada has a Whistler destination guide, packed with key information on finding accommodation, getting work, local transport, the perks of mountain life, and making sure you can stay beyond your initial work permit validity period.

 But Whistler is not all there is to Canada.
 The seasonal nature of work opportunities in ski resorts means that many Australians who fall in love with Canada and want to stay long-term gravitate towards the big cities, where more secure employment opportunities abound.
 See our destination guides for helpful information on all the major locations.

 Australians are among the most fortunate potential applicants for immigration to Canada.
 When it comes to temporary work permits, Australians are the only national group to receive an unlimited quota of working holiday slots under the International Experience Canada (IEC) program.
 Moreover, these two-year open work permits for Australians are now available for those aged up to 35.